Spiritdude/ZIM/README.md

    "library": "wikipedia_en_all_mini.zim,wikiquote_en_all_maxi.zim,wiktionary_en_all_maxi_2020-01.zim,wikispecies_en_all_maxi_2020-01.zim"
 }
 ```
-and either launch `zim` in the same directory or reference the configuratoin file:
+and either launch `zim` in the same directory or reference the configuration file:
 ```
 % ls zim.conf
 zim.conf